Fine Arts Center

 In the fall of 2013, the new Fine Arts Center opened providing state-of-the-art classrooms for Berkshire School's extensive visual arts program, including: expansive new Studio Art and Ceramics classrooms; a new classroom for Digital Art, Digital Photography and Digital Music; a digital printing lab; a Sculpture Studio; a department office and other support facilities; and a spacious and bright new Art Gallery.
 This two-story 14,708-square-foot building houses all the visual arts programs under one roof.

-Berkshire School will celebrate the new Fine Arts Center on May 9, 2014 with the opening exhibit featuring alumni, Kristin Baker '93 and Pedro S. de Movellán '85.
+Berkshire School celebrated the new Fine Arts Center on May 9, 2014 with the opening exhibit featuring alumni, Kristin Baker '93 and Pedro S. de Movellán '85.
 To learn more about the exhibit, click here.

 Visual and Performing Art courses: